ColorLock/color-lock-web-app/README.md

 *   `GameContext.handleTileClick` is called, setting `selectedTile` and showing the `ColorPickerModal`.
 *   User clicks a color in the modal -> `ColorPickerModal.onSelect`.
 *   `GameContext.handleColorSelect` is called:
-    *   If it's the first move, calls `callUpdateStats` to trigger the `updateUserStats` function with `eventType: 'firstMove'`.
+    *   If it's the first move, calls `callUpdateStats` to trigger the `updateUserStatsCallable` function with `eventType: 'firstMove'`.
     *   Calls `applyColorChange` (in `gameUtils.ts`) which uses `floodFill` (in `gameLogic.ts`) to update the grid state.
     *   Updates the `puzzle` state (grid, moves used, checks for win/loss).
     *   Calls `checkIfOnOptimalPath` to update `isOnOptimalPath`.